hqztrue/integer_complexity/README.md

 For larger integers, see [single_new.cpp](https://github.com/hqztrue/integer_complexity/blob/main/C-Quadratic-Sieve_C%2B%2B/single_new.cpp).
 It used [C-Quadratic-Sieve](https://github.com/michel-leonard/C-Quadratic-Sieve) for factoring.
 Run [compile.bat]() to compile.

+# TODO
+1. Use a better factorization library.
+2. Use parallelization.

 # License
 This project is shared under the terms of the **GNU General Public License**.